AmnaMazhar/AmnaMazhar/README.md

 ### Hi there 👋

+**I'm a Front-end Developer.**

+### BIO
+- 🔭 I’m currently working on HTML, CSS and PHP
+- 🌱 I’m currently learning JavaScript
+-  💬 Ask me about HTML, CSS and PHP
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/amna-mazhar-3602a71a1/)

 <!--
 **AmnaMazhar/AmnaMazhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.